-The area of a rectangle is the amount of space inside the shape.
-To find it, multiply the rectangle's length by its width:
+The area of a rectangle is the amount of flat space inside it, found by multiplying length by width:

 Here, is area, is length, and is width.
-This works only when both measurements are written in the same unit.
-The final answer should be in square units such as , , or .
+The formula only holds when both measurements use the same unit, and the final answer is in square units such as , , or .

 Worked example: a rectangle that is cm by cm